josehu07/foreactor/README.md

 Foreactor is a library + plugins framework that enables asynchronous I/O (or more generally, asynchronous syscalls) with Linux `io_uring` in any application.
 Foreactor is transparent -- it allows the integration of `io_uring` into any originally serial application with no modification to application code.

 This is done by describing the application's critical functions (e.g., LevelDB's `Version::Get`) as **syscall graphs**, a formal abstraction we propose, in plugins.
 Such graph abstraction captures the original execution order of syscalls to be issued by the function and their mutual dependencies.
-If the `foreactor` library gets `LD_PRELOAD`ed when running the application, it automatically hijacks those wrapped functions specified in plugins as well as certain POSIX syscalls, and pre-issues some syscalls ahead of time if the syscall graph says it is safe to do so.
+If the `foreactor` library gets `LD_PRELOAD`ed when running the application, it automatically hijacks those wrapped functions specified in plugins as well as certain POSIX syscalls, and pre-issues some syscalls ahead of time if the syscall graph says it is safe and benefitial to do so.

 ## Prerequisites